48clyde/VBR/README.md

 If you decide you don't want to use VBR, thanks to the magic of docker, you can stop and remove all these containers.
 The LMS state directory where the database etc. that it builds is stored will need to be manually removed.

-    docker-compose --file=~/VBR/docker-compose.yml down
+    docker-compose --file=VBR/docker-compose.yml down

 ### Troubleshooting

-If things go wrong or are not working as expected, check that the containers are running and a review the logs for the containers.
+If things go wrong or are not working as expected, check that the containers are running and a review the logs for the docker containers.

 To see the docker containers currently running: